southbridgeio/redmine_chat_telegram/README.md

 ### Archive synchronization

-Plugin can't log chat messages into archive when stopped.
-To avoid loss of messages plugin performs chat - archive synchronization on the next run with 5 minute delay from start.
+Plugin can't log chat messages into the archive when stopped.
+To avoid loss of messages plugin performs chat - archive synchronization on the next run with 5 minute delay from the start.

 ### Usage

 Open the ticket.
 You'll see the new link `Create Telegram chat` on the right side of the ticket.
-Click it and the Telegram group chat associated with this ticket will be created.
+Click on it and the Telegram group chat associated with this ticket will be created.
 The link will change to `Enter Telegram chat`.
-Click on in to join the chat in your Telegram client.
-You'll be able to copy and pass the link to anyone you want to invite them to the Group Chat.
+Click on it to join the chat in your Telegram client.
+You'll be able to copy and pass the link to anyone you want to invite to the Group Chat.

 ## Troubleshooting

-### FAILED it chat link
+### FAILED in the chat link

 Try to change `telegram_cli_mode` in `telegram.yml` to `1`.